peramcelpon/ohhaithere/europe/netherlands/amsterdam.md

 ### From experience

+- **De Kas** (3/3)
+	- Super special meal and venue — De Kas is further away from downtown with a fixed daily menu, farm to table (literally because it’s a vintage greenhouse), vegetable-forward, and simply delicious!
+Definitely make a reservation and definitely recommend.
 - **Japanese Pancake World** (2/3)
 	- Ryan’s favorite place in Amsterdam!
 Pretty decent Japanese Okonomiyaki in multiple regional styles.
 Worth a try if you are craving Asian food.
 (Apparently gets very packed at night so get a reservation)
 - **Hummus bistro d&a** (2/3)
 	- Israeli cuisine.
 Recommend the hummus, falafel, and the Shushka.
 Great stop for dinner — cute decor inside as well!
-	- if you have a sweet tooth — go to **Winkel** for an apple pie with mint tea!
+- **Winkel 43** (2/3)
+	- I’m not crazy for sweets — but mint tea, Dutch Apple pie with whip cream is exactly what you need sometimes.

 ### My to-try list

-- **De Kas** fixed daily menu, farm to table, vegetable-forward menu, vintage greenhouse
 - **Daalder** client decide on the course and chef decide dishes, very bistro vibe
 - **Little Collins** brunch
 - **Bar LeijtenN**